 Now, I’m not totally knocking store-bought pesto.
-It will still do the trick, but if you’re having guests over or you’re really trying to strut your kitchen swagger, only use homemade pesto.
+It will still do the trick, but if you’re trying to impress your guests or you’re really trying to strut your Kitchen Swagger on date night, only use fresh homemade basil pesto.
 It’s fresher, it has more flavor, and it’s way GREENER in color.

-That aside, pesto shrimp pasta is an easy, winning meal.
+That aside, shrimp pesto pasta is an easy, winning meal.
 My only rule?
-Use a lot of pesto.
-Sauté raw or precooked shrimp in a large sauce pan with garlic and olive oil , add fully cooked pasta of your choice, and stir in 3/4 to 1 cup of fresh homemade pesto until green and fully coated.
+Use plenty of pesto.
+Sauté shrimp in a large saucepan with garlic and olive oil, add fully cooked pasta of your choice, and stir in 3/4 to 1 cup of fresh homemade pesto until green and fully coated.
 You may need to add a little extra olive oil if it’s too thick or doesn’t spread easily though.